dflex-js/dflex/packages/draggable/readme.md

 # @dflex/draggable

-Light weight draggable component without extra functionalities that is responsible for interacting with the DOM and moving the affected element(s).
+Light weight draggable element without extra functionalities that is responsible for interacting with the DOM and moving the affected element(s).

 ## DFlex Features ✅